25 Sample Personal Recommendation Letters (Tips & Examples)

 Who can write a personal recommendation letter?

-A recommendation letter should be written by individuals who can attest to an applicant’s personality, skills, and abilities.
-Teachers, business acquaintances, clients, friends etc. can write a personal recommendation letter.
+It should be written by individuals who can attest to an applicant’s personality, skills, and abilities.
+Teachers, business acquaintances, clients, friends, etc. can write this letter.
+It is advised that a family member does not write it as they are biased toward the applicant.

 Things to ask the applicant before writing